 The Australian Taxation Office (ATO) launched Single Touch Payroll (STP) on 1 July 2018.
-As a small business owner, you may now be required to use STP-enabled payroll software to report your payroll information to the ATO every time you complete a pay run.
+As a small business owner, you will now be required to use STP-enabled payroll software to report your payroll information to the ATO every time you complete a pay run.
 Find out what this means for your business and more in our Single Touch Payroll FAQ.

 Does my small business need STP?

 Yes – if you employ 20 or more people, then you’re required to use STP for your ATO payroll reporting now.
 If you employ 19 or fewer people, you’ll need to have STP-enabled payroll software in place from 1 July 2019.
 Keep in mind that those employee head counts include full-time, part-time, and casual workers.

 STP essentially means that employers must now report every payroll event to the ATO at the time the transaction is made.
 As STP aims to streamline the reporting process, employers can say goodbye to filing monthly or quarterly payroll reports with the ATO.
 You also no longer have to provide payment summaries to your employees for payments already reported using STP.
 What’s more, it allows the ATO to pre-fill your business activity statements (BAS), so you’ll save time at the end of each quarter.

 For employees, STP means you can save time by lodging pre-filled tax returns and access your end-of-year payment summary in the myGov portal without having to wait for your employer to supply it.
 You can also access your year-to-date tax and super payment information any time, also via the myGov portal.